Skip to content

 Why can't I supply or borrow more even when I have balance and the market shows liquidity?

 You may be blocked by a pool rule, not your wallet balance.
-Common reasons: the pool hit its Supply Limit, borrowing is constrained by available liquidity, utilization-based throttles are active, or the market is temporarily paused for certain actions.
+Common reasons: the pool hit its Supply Limit, utilization reached the max utilization ratio, utilization-based throttles are active, or the market is temporarily paused for certain actions.

 Why is an asset marked Restricted, and what does it mean for me?